Abhishek958719/Abhishek_studentmanagement/README.md

 system allows user to perform basic create, read, update and delete operations on student data.
 The application aims to be simple, efficient and user friendly.
 Core functions:
-The application should be able to,
+The application should be able to

 	A) add a new student record with the following fields
 		1) name(string, required)
 		2) age(string, required)